EthanDow/simple-dictionary/README.md

 2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone CLONEURL`
 3. CD to the folder `cd FOLDERNAME`
 4. Run `> npm install` to install all the project dependencies
-5. Run `> node sio-server.js` command to start the app
+5. Run `> node app.js` command to start the app
-6. Open up the "index.html" file and start chatting.
+6. Open up the your browser and searcjh for "localhost:3000"

 # Acknowledgments
 - Hat tip to anyone whose code was used